secretstartups/handbook/content/handbook/people-group/promotions-transfers.md

 **Please Note**: Equity grants require board approval.
 When communicating, managers should highlight that this equity amount is the proposed amount, but will not be [officially approved](https://about.gitlab.com/handbook/stock-options/#grant-levels) until the next [board meeting](https://about.gitlab.com/handbook/board-meetings/#board-meeting-schedule).

 1. The `new manager` should post the announcement in the `#team-member-updates` Slack channel.
-This should ideally happen (timezone permitting) on the **same day that the candidate signs their** [Letter of Adjustment]({{< ref "promotions-transfers#letter-of-adjustment" >}}).
+This should ideally happen (timezone permitting) on the **same day that the candidate signs their** [Job Change Letter]({{< ref "promotions-transfers#job-change-letter" >}}).
-1. For cases where announcing on the same day the Letter of Adjustment is signed is not possible, the announcement should be no more than 24 hours after the candidate has signed.
+1. For cases where announcing on the same day the Job Change Letter is signed is not possible, the announcement should be no more than 24 hours after the candidate has signed.
 1. Following this initial announcement, the `current manager` can proceed with making this announcement in other relevant team-specific channels.

 NOTE: Although the Total Rewards and People Connect Team may have visibility into promotions or transfers due to the administration of updating information as part of their roles, they should not communicate with the team member about their promotion/transfer until an announcement has been made._